Beautiful Plants For Your Interior

 Some plants like Penstemon and other borderline hardy perennials are best left until the spring simply because the old stems help protect the crown of the plant from damaging frost.

 There are two main reasons why I like to leave my cutting back till spring, however.
-The first is that there are many perennials that have lovely winter interest.
+The first is that there are many perennials that have lovely winter interests.
 The renowned Dutch landscape designer Piet Oudolf describes such plants as those that ‘die well’.
 You only have to look at some of his planting designs in the depths of winter to see what he means.
 One trick to find out if your plants will ‘die well’, is to take a black and white photo of them when they are still going strong.
-Obviously the flowers will be fuller, and the foliage more lush, but it will give you a pretty good idea of how they will look when the colour has faded and you’re just left with the structure and form of the plant.
+Obviously, the flowers will be fuller, and the foliage more lush, but it will give you a pretty good idea of how they will look when the colour has faded and you’re just left with the structure and form of the plant.
 Imagine spent flowers of Achillea, say, covered in frost sparkling and glistening in the winter sun?
 Or the cones of Echinacea, bereft of their tutus of petals, but still beautiful in their naked state?

 The second, and perhaps more important reason, is that spent flowers and foliage provide food and habitats for various forms of wildlife over winter, from birds finding seeds in desiccated flowerheads, to groups of ladybirds huddling together in shrivelled foliage.

 Another reason has to do with the weather – surprise, surprise.
-If we have a particularly wet autumn it might be impossible to get to the plants without compacting and damaging the soil, in which case it is best left until spring when, hopefully, the soil will have dried out a little.
+If we have particularly wet autumn it might be impossible to get to the plants without compacting and damaging the soil, in which case it is best left until spring when, hopefully, the soil will have dried out a little.

 That’s the ‘when’, what about the ‘how’?